Boondocking Tips – the How to and Where to

-Boondocking, Off the grid, Off the cord, Dry Camping or Wild Camping (if you’re European) are all names for camping or RV’ing without any hook ups (water, electric or sewer).
-Boondocking is probably the most popular term but our personal favorite is Wild Camping, not just because it sounds cool but because it embodies what it is all about…out in the wild, camping.
+Boondocking, Off the grid, Off the cord, Dispersed Camping, Dry Camping or Wild Camping are all names for camping or RV’ing without any hook ups (water, electric or sewer).
+Boondocking is probably the most popular term in the RV community, Dispersed Camping is what the government agencies (BLM, National Forest, etc.) call it, but our personal favorite is Wild Camping, not just because it sounds cool but because it embodies what it’s all about…driving out into the wild and camping.

 Is it safe?

 Yes, if it wasn’t, they wouldn’t allow it.
 Most crime happens in a city, not in the wilderness.
 Here’s the way we see it: The chance of a creeper driving all the way out to the middle of nowhere looking for unsuspecting campers that rarely show up isn’t too likely (much less anyone even knowing exactly where you are out in the wild).
 They have way bigger fish to fry in the cities where there are stores and houses loaded with valuables.
 Don’t let fear of the unknown talk you out of something before you have even given it a try.
 Oh, and don’t watch the news…that stuff is riddled with fear mongering stories.

 I even go Wild Camping on my own: Nikki Goes Solo – RV Road Trip For One